Important COVID-19 travel guidance

 The Mauritian immigration services have confirmed that foreign nationals in Mauritius on a tourist entry do not need to extend their “leave to stay” period (as stamped in your passport on arrival) if it is due to expire during the current confinement period.

 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.
 It should have at least one blank passport page.

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETD) are accepted for entry, transit and exit from Mauritius.
+UK Emergency Travel Documents (ETDs) are accepted for entry, transit and exit from Mauritius.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website